-- fails to provide the information required to begin negotiations in a timely manner; or - fails to negotiate in good faith; or - indicates they cannot perform the contract within the budgeted funds available for the project; or - if the offeror and the state, after a good faith effort, simply cannot come to terms, the State may terminate negotiations with the offeror initially selected and commence negotiations with the next highest ranked offeror.
+- fails to provide the information required to begin negotiations in a timely manner; or - fails to negotiate in good faith; or - indicates they cannot perform the contract within the budgeted funds available for the project; or - if the offeror and the state, after a good faith effort, simply cannot come to terms, the state may terminate negotiations with the offeror initially selected and commence negotiations with the next highest ranked offeror.

 SEC.
-6.08 OFFEROR NOTIFICATION OF SELECTION
+6.09 OFFEROR NOTIFICATION OF SELECTION

-After the completion of contract negotiation the procurement officer will issue a written Notice of Intent to Award (NIA) and send copies to all offerors.
-The NIA will set out the names of all offerors and identify the proposal selected for award.
+After the completion of contract negotiation, the procurement officer will issue a written Notice of Intent to Award and send copies of that notice to all offerors who submitted proposals.
+The notice will set out the names of all offerors and identify the offeror selected for award.

 SEC.
-6.09 PROTEST
+6.10 PROTEST

-2 AAC 12.695 provides that an interested party may protest the content of the IRFP or the award of a contract.
+AS 36.30.560 provides that an interested party may protest the content of the RFP.

-An interested party is defined in 2 AAC 12.990(a)(7) as "an actual or prospective bidder or offeror whose economic interest might be affected substantially and directly the issuance of a contract solicitation, the award of a contract, or the failure to award a contract."
+An interested party is defined in 2 AAC 12.990(a) (7) as "an actual or prospective bidder or offeror whose economic interest might be affected substantially and directly by the issuance of a contract solicitation, the award of a contract, or the failure to award a contract."